-EU importers play a critical role in implementing the Carbon Border Adjustment Mechanism (CBAM).
+EU importers play a critical role in implementing the Carbon Border Adjustment Mechanism (CBAM) and successful CBAM report generation.
 They are the first point of contact for non-EU suppliers while exporting the products into the European Union.
-The onus of filing a CBAM report, too lies on importers, making compliance critical for them.
+The onus of filing a CBAM report too lies on importers, making compliance critical for them.
 However, the regulation is rife with challenges as the role of the importer goes beyond filing.
 They also have to efficiently cross-verify and manage massive amount of emissions data and details submitted by the exporters from outside the EU.

 Key responsibilities of EU importers and EU traders